About the Host

-Chef Stieber welcomed us into his home kitchen (via livestream), and taught us how to cook a multi-course meal showcasing his inventive Chinese/Jewish fusion cuisine (see full menu below).
+Chef Zimmerman welcomed us into his home kitchen (via livestream), and taught us how to cook a multi-course modern American meal showcasing a few of his favorite signature dishes (see full menu below).
 And, as is always the case at our events, he took plenty of questions from attendees while he cooked and participated in an extended Q&A to close out the night!

 - What does my ticket get me?